rocket323/acm/README.md

-a storage for my algorithm code.
+A storage for my algorithm contest code.